Last updated on June 30th, 2023

 Kidney Problem

 Amla’s diuretic properties increase urine outflow in our body which can make our body dehydrate.
-This is a prominent amla side effects on kidneys which can cause damage to it.
+This is a prominent amla side effect on kidneys, which can cause damage to it.
 Therefore, we advise you to consume amla in a reasonable amount.

 Mess up with Medications